sweetkimchi/breakout-game/README.md

 is that I wanted to make the left and right sides of the boss its vulnerable spot.
 So once the ball enters from the sides, the ball does "super attack" and damages the boss a lot.
 This lead to excessive dropping of power ups which caused immense lag that rendered the game unplayable.
 So I decided to leave that out despite the fact that the could go against my original plan.
+Moreover, I purposefully decided not to display how much HP (health points) the boss has because I thought that not knowing when the boss is going to go down makes the game more fun and interesting.
+If we see the exact number, I just felt like the game was a little boring.

 I created a BreakoutAPP class that handles everything that is displayed on the screen.
 BreakoutApp keeps track of all revelant "game data" such as lists that contain all sprites that are created in the game.